Julius Rosenwald and Booker T. Washington in Fairfax

 Julius Rosenwald (1862-1932) forged one of the most significant collaborations between Black and Jewish people, with the purpose of promoting civil rights in America.
 Rosenwald grew up in a German-Jewish immigrant community of Springfield, Illinois.
 He was not content to work as a hometown high school dropout.
 While he knocked on doors to sell souvenir brochures during his teenage years, Rosenwald yearned for a chance to thrive in big-city business.
 In 1895, his opportunity arose when he moved to Chicago and entered the apparel manufacturing industry with his cousin Julius Weil.
 They invested in a faltering mail-order firm known as Sears, Roebuck & Co.
 Rosenwald ascended to new heights in that company, eventually reaching the chairman’s seat.[i]

 Rosenwald was active in the Chicago Jewish community.
 He admired Emil Hirsch, a Reform Rabbi of the Sinai Congregation seeking social justice.
 Inspired by the Jewish concept of tikkun olam—repairing the world—Rosenwald decided to channel his income into philanthropy.
 The motto give-while-you-live inspired him to make a difference.
 Rosenwald aimed to redress inequality at home and abroad.
 His generous donations soon went to the NAACP, Conference of Jewish Social Workers, and initiatives to resettle Russian Jews in Palestine.
-It must be noted that Rosenwald was deeply skeptical that Zionism could become the founding principal of any nation, particularly a modern state in the Middle East.[ii]
+It must be noted that Rosenwald was deeply skeptical that Zionism could become the founding principle of any nation, particularly a modern state in the Middle East.[ii]

 After reading Booker T. Washington’s biography, Up from Slavery, Rosenwald became his “follower” in the journey to improve the economic and social life outcomes of African Americans in the South.
 Rosenwald traveled to Alabama and met Washington (1856-1915), who invited the visitor to join the trustees of Tuskegee University.
 Rosenwald and his wife Augusta Nusbaum (1868-1929) then embarked on “annual pilgrimages . . . to see Booker T. Washington’s philosophy in action.”
 At Tuskegee she “conducted seminars on baking and sewing.”
 Her husband walked the campus and gave “out cash bonuses on the spot to faculty members who impressed him.”
 Students also received “huge discounts on Sears surplus merchandise.”[iii]